 Useberry is a user-testing platform that uses your clickable prototype to get actionable insights from real users.
 You can use it for both moderated and unmoderated sessions.
 It supports Card Sorting, Tree testing, Surveys, and 5-second tests as well, so you can go wild and combine different techniques in your study.

 Useberry works with prototypes for desktop, mobile, or tablet products.
 You can import the prototypes from Figma simply by copying the URL of the prototype.
-Then you create missions (tasks) and pose questions to see how they react to your product.
+Then you create tasks and pose questions to see how they react to your product.
 There are some Useberry-specific prototyping rules that can help you avoid troubleshooting.

 To conduct research with Useberry, you can use Infinum’s professional Useberry account.
 Set your research goals, sign in, add a project and let the tasks flow!
 There is a dedicated handbook chapter that can help you define user tasks that will allow you to achieve research goals.